 - Suitability of the interviewee (i.e., an engineering project leader)

-- Quality and substance of the report (thoughtful, complete, 5-10 pages, more than merely a transcript of the interview – it must contain your own reflection, interpretation, and synthesis of concepts)
+- Quality and substance of the report (thoughtful, complete, 5-10 pages / 1500-3000 words, more than merely a transcript of the interview – it must contain your own reflection, interpretation, and synthesis of concepts)

 - Inclusion of a key engineering project leadership guidelines

-- Inclusion of a discussion of how the Capabilities of Effective Engineering Leaders relate to the Leader and to the Guidelines presented
+- Inclusion of a discussion of how the Capabilities of Effective Engineering Leaders relate to the Leader and the guidelines presented

 - Inclusion of a “path forward” discussion about your own future experiences